kuczera/dataScienceHumanitites/README.md

-# Vernetzte Wissensgrundlagen
+# Data Science in den digitalen Geisteswissenschaften

-## Die Regesta Imperii im 21.
-Jahrhundert
+## Anwendungen und Gedankenspiele

 ### Andreas Kuczera

-The data of this presentation can be found at https://github.com/kuczera/RI-Vernetztes-Wissen/
+The data of this presentation can be found at https://github.com/kuczera/dataScienceHumanitites/

-The online version of this presentation can be found at https://kuczera.github.io/RI-Vernetztes-Wissen
+The online version of this presentation can be found at https://kuczera.github.io/dataScienceHumanitites/

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3683377.svg)](https://doi.org/10.5281/zenodo.3683377)